1 – From There to Here

 “Come with me.
 The rest of you, at ease.”

 Lt.
 Connelly was good people.
 He’d pulled us out of the fire too many times to count, but I could hear in his voice that I was about to go back in again, and that I probably wouldn’t like it.
-I stepped into my boot, sand and all, and double-timed it out of the barracks.
+I stepped into my boots, sand and all, and double-timed it out of the barracks.

 The LT wasn’t alone, he had a couple civilians in suits waiting next to an MRAP of a type I didn’t recognize.
-It had the right paint scheme, but unlike our Cougars its engine seemed a bit small to be lugging around all that armor, and although I could see dirt puffing around the exhaust, I couldn’t hear it running.
+It had the right paint scheme, but unlike our models its engine seemed a bit small to be lugging around all that armor, and although I could see dirt puffing around the exhaust, I couldn’t hear it running.

 “Get in, Gunny.
 There’s something I need to show you.”

 There were a couple more civvies inside, science types tapping away on tablets of some kind.
 One of them handed me a bracelet as I got in, one of those life-tracker things with a digital readout.
 I put it on a I sat back, thinking half about the extra cushy seat that seemed to form itself around me, while the rest of my brain was wondering what the hell Connelly was doing outside with the suits.
 But before I could come to any kind of answer, the LT was inside with me, the door shut, and I got a better look at the rest of the MRAP.